What Is Hashimoto's Thyroiditis?

 In rare cases, Hashimoto's can cause the thyroid to make more thyroid hormone at first.
 The overproduction of hormones can trigger hyperthyroid symptoms, including:

-Here are a few of the most common risk factors for Hashimoto's disease.
+Below are are the most common causes of Hashimoto's disease.

 Having another autoimmune disease is a common risk factor for Hashimoto's thyroiditis.
 (2)